Steve Morse

 Steve J. Morse (born July 28, 1954) is an American guitarist and songwriter.
-A seven-time Grammy nominee, he is best known as the founder of the Dixie Dregs and as the longest serving guitarist for Deep Purple.
+A seven-time Grammy nominee, he is best known as the founder of the Dixie Dregs and as the longest serving guitarist for Deep Purple, having joined in 1994.
 Morse also enjoyed a successful solo career and was a member of the group Kansas in the mid-1980s.
-Most recently, Morse became a member of the supergroup Flying Colors.
+Morse became a member of the supergroup Flying Colors in 2011.